PC-Admin/blog/michael5collins.com/content/post/linux-administration-on-windows/index.md

 ---

-Without any extra configuration Git on Windows will replace the Linux line endings on your files, this will break any scripts that you're trying to run on a Linux machine, requiring you to manually run 'dos2unix' against them.
+Without any extra configuration, Git on Windows will replace the Linux line endings on your files.
+This will break any scripts that you're trying to run on a Linux machine, requiring you to manually run 'dos2unix' against them.

-Luckily, Git can be configured to not perform these automatic conversions and to always use Linux line endings:
+Luckily, Git can be configured not to perform these automatic conversions and to always use Linux line endings:
 ```
 PS C:\Users\mcollins1> git config --global core.autocrlf false
 PS C:\Users\mcollins1> git config --global core.eol lf